What Is DevOps? DevOps Definition, Principles and Tools

 Automation is an important part of the DevOps methodology.
 Putting repetitive and repeatable processes in place helps to speed up work and create reliable systems.
-Continuous Delivery (CD) is an important part of the automation process.
+Continuous delivery (CD) is an important part of the automation process.
 CD essentially means that engineering and operations teams are continuously testing code and deploying on a faster basis.
 Teams rely on a slew of CD softwares to help speed up the process.
-Instead of one gigantic deployment that takes months to deploy, continuous delivery relies on smaller, yet more efficient deployments.
-This reduces the risk involved and allows for development teams to stay on top of any fixes that need attention.
+Instead of one huge deployment that takes months to deploy, continuous delivery relies on smaller, yet more efficient deployments.
+This reduces the risk involved and allows development teams to stay on top of any fixes that need attention.

 In terms of DevOps, “lean” means trimming the auxiliary parts of software development away, so only the absolutely necessary processes remain.
 A true DevOps mindset involves constantly tinkering with processes to make them as efficient as possible.
-Teams must have an agile-first mentality when crafting a product, meaning that they put out a simple product first and make continuous improvements to it in order to craft a perfect product a few months or years down the road.
+Teams must have an agile-first mentality when assembling a product, meaning that they put out a simple product first and make continuous improvements to it in order to craft a perfect product a few months or years down the road.
 Because plans, technologies and teams tend to change quite often, taking a lean approach to software development means teams can shift priorities quickly without having the enhanced risk or waste that is involved with traditional methods.

 It’s hard to measure improvements without metrics.
 DevOps employs a slew of tools and technologies that help measure performance and map out realistic KPIs.
 Common measurements taken in a DevOps environment are: How many tickets were being pushed per release?
 How many bugs did we find (and how long did it take to fix them)?
 How many total users were affected by bugs?
 What is our application’s response time?
 These questions (and many others) help keep teams on track and up-to-date on how they are progressing in their software development process.